bluehands/Switchyard/README.md

 }
 ```

-As soon as the cursor is inside of an enum declaration, light bulb action 'Expand enum to untion type' is offered, which will change the enum declaration to the following code (equality and internal members ommitted):
+As soon as the cursor is inside of an enum declaration, light bulb action 'Expand enum to untion type' is offered, which will change the enum declaration to the following code (equality and internal members omitted):

 ```csharp